redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 As mentioned earlier in this topic, a stream is an append-only log so you can't modify the contents of an entry, but you can delete an entire entry.
 A case when that's useful is in the event of a so-called _poison-pill message_ that can cause consumers to crash.
 You can physically remove such messages in the **Streams** view or use the `XDEL` command at the command-line interface (CLI).

 You can continue interacting with your stream at the CLI.
-For example, to get the number of entries per minute, enter `XLEN` command:
+For example, to get the current length of a stream, use the `XLEN` command:

 {{< highlight bash >}}
 XLEN ingest:temphumidity